robertnathe/Eigenvalues/README.md

 # Power, Inverse Power, Rayleigh Quotient, QR Hessenberg Decomposition, and Arnoldi Krylov Subspace Eigenvalues

-The power iteration, the inverse power iteration, and the Rayleigh iteration algorithms compute the dominant eigenvalue of the linear system of equations AX = B. The QR Hessenberg decomposition and Arnoldi Krylov subspace algorithms compute all the eigenvalues and eigenvectors of the linear system of equations.
+The power iteration, the inverse power iteration, and the Rayleigh quotient iteration algorithms compute the dominant eigenvalue of the linear system of equations AX = B. The QR Hessenberg decomposition and Arnoldi Krylov subspace algorithms compute all the eigenvalues and eigenvectors of the linear system of equations.

 # Eigenvalue and Eigenvector Calculator